Topic 6 - Intro to Hypothesis Testing

 Motivating Example - The Probability

-If the true (theoretical) proportion of times the Special Cup is chosen is \(p=0.25\), what is the probability that we would observe a sample of 100 rounds where at least 34 rounds result in playing in the Special Cup?
+If the true (theoretical) proportion of times the Special Cup is chosen is \(p=0.25\), what is the probability that we would observe a sample proportion at least as large as what we generated?

 Motivating Example - The Standardized Distribution